TABLE OF CONTENTS

 Why am I seeing the DAKboard Home Page?

 This can happen for a couple of reasons.
 If this is happening on the Amazon Fire TV App for DAKboard, this most likely happened because you were logged out of the App.
 See our article How to use DAKboard on a Fire TV or Firestick for details on this.
-If you are seeing this on a DAKboard OS device, you may have logged into your Account from your Display using a touchscreen or connected USB Mouse and/or Keyboard.
+If you are seeing this on a DAKOS device, you may have logged into your Account from your Display using a touchscreen or connected USB Mouse and/or Keyboard.
 Rebooting your display should resolve this issue for you.

 Why is my Selected Template Showing as Unassigned?